TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 A pair of mirrored automations, one for A drives B and one for B drives A, covers the two-way case.
 They are easy to write and easy to break.
 Without a recursion guard you get a ping-pong loop.
 With a naive guard you get a loop that fires intermittently.
 With a strict guard you get drift on restart that nothing resolves.
 Most published switch-sync blueprints sit here.

 Native Home Assistant Light Groups handle groups of any size when every member is in the `light` domain.
-The group acts as the controllable parent.
-What groups do not give you: cross-domain mixing (a wall switch and a relay are not lights), or alignment of the underlying entities after a bridge reconnect that republishes them out of order.
+The group acts as the controllable parent: turn the group on and every member turns on.
+But the sync only flows downward, from the group to its members.
+Change one member directly, from its own wall switch or its own card, and the siblings do not follow.
+Groups also do not give you cross-domain mixing (a wall switch and a relay are not lights), or alignment of the underlying entities after a bridge reconnect that republishes them out of order.

 This blueprint sits where you want two-way sync across two or more entities, want it to survive restarts and bridge reconnects without drift, and want to mix domains (switches, lights, input_booleans, fans, groups) freely.